-After studying the literature and the present banking, scenario, the researcher has felt the need of studying the issues related to bank marketing in public and private sector banks in Pune.
-Pune is hub of all type of business where there is a requirement of huge mobilization of capital.
+After studying the literature and the present banking, scenario, the researcher has felt the need of studying the issues related to bank marketing in public and private sector banks.
 The banking business here has come a long way from traditional commercial banking functions.
-Today, many banks have an extensive strong network, which is more and more involved in strengthening the economic self-dependence effort by mobilizing financial resources and affording the need based employment of these funds with national priorities and regional expediencies.
+Today, many banks have an extensive strong network, which is more and more involved in strengthening the economic self dependence effort by mobilizing financial resources and affording the need based employment of these funds with national priorities and regional expediencies.

-Different types of banks existing in Pune are Public sector banks, Private sector banks, foreign banks and cooperative banks with strong presence from 80 to 90 years, small urban cooperative banks and money lenders.
-All of the banks are catering for the same market with similar products/services.
 The way banking is a customized business, the strategies for each of the bank shall be a customized one.
 The researcher has found the need for studying the impact of reforms in the marketing strategies which has happened in this region and the strategies for improving the market share for public, private banks.

-The review of research and literature presented in the above paragraphs indicated that no comprehensive research had been undertaken on the marketing efforts of banks in Pune.
+The review of research and literature presented in the above paragraphs indicated that no comprehensive research had been undertaken on the marketing efforts of banks.
 The sporadic research conducted earlier has limitations regarding their coverage and methodology.
 A majority of them were general in their approach.
 The lapses and gaps in the literature strongly supported the idea to undertake a comprehensive study with a sound methodological base.